raspberrypilearning/generic-python-file-read/en/step_1.md

 To read a text file in Python you must `open` the file and then `read` its contents.

-When opening the file, use `with` and `as` — this pair of keywords means that the indented code under the `with… as` line has run, the file will automatically close.
-This saves memory in your computer.
+When opening the file, use `with` and `as`.
+This makes sure that, when your indented code has run, the file will automatically close.
+Closing files you don't need saves memory in your computer.

 ```python
 with open(filename) as file: